|

 Choose a Price Range

 Probably the first thing you need to do is examine your budget.
-Would you rather just spend $20 or less a month on a single bottle, to learn about wines in an inexpensive manner?
+Would you rather just spend $20 or less a month on a single bottle, in order to learn about wines in an inexpensive manner?
 Do you have a bit more to spend?
 Decide what price range this wine purchase will fall within.

 Choose a Wine Style